Enhex/RGK/README.md

 render one of them, pass the `.rtc` config file as the command-line argument, e.g.:

-    ./RGKrt ../obj/box6.rtc
+    ./RGKrt ../obj/sponza4c.rtc

 ## Command-line options

  - `RGKrt` expects a config file as a command-line argument.
 The config file specifies all render data, including model file, camera config, and render strategy.
-The format of the config file is described in a following section.
+The format of the config file is described in the following section.
  - `-p` renders a preview.
-It has 3 times smaller dimentions and uses 2 times less rays per pixel, which results in 18 times faster render.
+It has 4 times smaller dimentions and uses 2 times less samples per pixel, which results in 48 times faster render.
 The preview is saved to a separate output file (`*.preview.exr`).
+ - `-t MINUTES`, `--timed MINUTES` enabled timed render mode.
+The rendering will take at least the specified number of minutes, and then will stop as soon as current render round finishes.
+ - `-D DIR` overrides the output file directory.
  - `-v` and `-q` respectively increase and decrease verbosity levels.
 The default level is 2.
 At level 0, the program will have no output unless a critical error happens.
 Increased verbosity levels output various statistcs and diagnostic information.
+ - `-r` renders a collection of 250 (currently unconfigurable) images where each has camera placed differently, resulting images form an animation of camera getting rotated around the lookat point.
+This feature will be furtner expanded into proper animation support.
+This option is particularly useful when coupled with `--no-override` when rendering on multiple machines that share filesystem, renderer instances will exclusively pick frames to share workload.
+ - `-s FLOAT` sets a predetermined exposure scaling factor.
+This is useful when comparing brightness of multiple renders, or when rendering an animation.
  - Unless debug information was disabled compile-time, `-d X Y` displays detailed information about how the `X Y` pixel was rendered, which is useful for debugging.